mattweidenhamer/puppet-show-frontend/README.md

 An attempt to recreate the Discord Streamer Kit with a small number of quality of life improvements.

-This is written in Javascript using the React.JS framework.
+This is the frontend component, written in react.js for javascript.
+You can find a list of all components here: [Puppet Show](https://github.com/mattweidenhamer/Puppet-Show)